scott-huberty/eyelinkio/README.md

-pyEyeLink
+EyeLinkIO
 =========

 A lightweight library to import SR Research EDF files into Python.

-**This Software is currenly pre-alpha, meaning it is currently being developed**: Changes to the API (function names, etc.), and even the name of this package, may occur without warning.
+**This Software is currenly pre-alpha, meaning it is currently being developed**: Changes to the API (function names, etc.), or even the name of this package, may occur without warning.
 This library has been tested with MacOS and Linux, but not Windows.

 About the Eyelink Data Format
 =============================